I Got a Woman: Elvis Presley version

-Elvis Presley recorded his versions of the song on January 10, 1956, at RCA's studio in Nashville, Tennessee.
+The American singer Elvis Presley recorded his versions of the song on January 10, 1956, at RCA's studio in Nashville, Tennessee.
 The single did not chart, although it was a staple in most of Presley's shows during the 1950s and when he returned to perform live in 1969 all the way through 1977.

 Johnny Hallyday version

 From February 17 to 20, 1962, French musician Johnny Hallyday (who is considered the French version of Presley), for the first time in Nashville, at the Bradley Studios, recorded sixteen songs performed entirely in English, which would result in Hallyday's foreign-language and English-language debut and seventh studio album overall, Sings America's Rockin' Hits (1962), produced by legendary producer Shelby Singleton.
 These sessions included "I Got a Woman", which would be released as the album's only single in March 1962, with the album being released one month later.
 Hallyday's version peaked at Number 31 on the French Belgian charts in July 1962 and did not chart in any anglophone markets.